-'Lever' is an inducing or compelling force and 'Leverage' is the action of a lever or the mechanical advantage gained by it.
-In the area of finance the term leverage is used to describe the firm's ability to use fixed cost assets to magnify the returns to owners.
+9 action of a lever or the mechanical advantage gained by it.
+In the area of finance the term leverage is used to down? fixed cost assets to magnify the returns to owners.
 The use of 'debt' capital in financing the total assets is considered as lever.
 The use of excess debt capital or high fixed costs creates risk and thus to calculate the extent of such risk concept of Leverage is being used.